Fgerthoffert/cloud-ui-interview-exercise/README.md

   - Facets are defined in an array, can be extended without modifying the logic
   - Support two types of facets: text and boolean, could be extended easily to support numbers (sliders ?) or date
 - Default placeholder for the deployment page
+- Moved the navigation to the top bar to give more real-estate for the facets
 - Linting
 - Some tests